jackshendrikov/sensus-web/README.md

 ## 🚀 &nbsp;How to Run

 1. Clone this repository;
-2. Make sure that you have all the above requirements;
+2. Make sure that you have all the above requirements or do the following:
+	1. cd to the directory where requirements.txt is located;
+	2. activate your virtualenv;
+	3. run: `pip install -r requirements.txt` in your shell.
 3. Download [Word2Vec](https://lang.org.ua/static/downloads/models/ubercorpus.lowercased.lemmatized.word2vec.300d.bz2) model (300Mb) with a corpus of word-vectors;
 4. Unzip the `bz2` archive (~1Gb), for example using [this](https://www.winzip.com/win/en/bz2-file.html) application);
 5. Rename the file to `model-word2vec-300d.txt`;